Use SSL with DSBulk

 1. Enable SSL on your cluster.

-Enclose the Java driver configuration options in the datastax-java-driver { … } block:
+For example, in your configuration file, you can enclose the Java driver configuration options in a datastax-java-driver block:

 datastax-java-driver {